CSCI-KNOX/CSCI-3753-PA1/README.md

 ### 2.3 Add to kernel jump table

 Now you have to add that system call in the system table of the kernel.
-Go to the directory `arch/arm/syscalls`​ and open the file `syscall_32.tbl`.
+Go to the directory `arch/arm/tools/`​ and open the file `syscall.tbl`.
 Look at the file and use the existing entries to add the new system call.
-Make sure it is added in the 32 bit system call section and remember the system call number as you will be using that later.
 Ask google if you find any trouble.

 Now you will add the new system call in the system call header file.
 Go to the location